-The Atlantic ocean greatly influences the climate of this nation; it regulates the temperatures in the summer and winters beautifully.
-The winters are mild while the summer is nice and hot as expected.
+The Atlantic Ocean greatly influences the climate of this nation; it regulates the temperatures in the summer and winter beautifully.
+The winters are mild, while the summer is nice and hot, as expected.

 Let’s take a look at the average weather statistics from the table below: